 Are you starting a new running program?
 Want to improve strength and stability for running?
-Try out simple runners drill for hip and pelvic stability with core activation.
+Try our simple runners drill for hip and pelvic stability with core activation.
 Alternating legs with bridging.
-This will help yo be more stable and stronger with running and more efficient.
+This single leg bridge will help you be more stable, stronger, and more efficient when running.

-This will do a great job for working on control through your hips and pelvis and it will hopefully make you much more stable and strong when you run.
+This will do a great job for working on control through your hips and pelvis, hopefully making you much more stable and strong when you run.

 If you need any specific help, please contact us to set up an appointment so we can personalize a program for you.